rulerz96/Notorious-S.I.E./README.md

 - So any time you want to run the server, the shell will give you a brand new connection.

 - This is for educational purpose only.
-- DO NOT use this in any different way than studying basically the roots of connections.
+- DO NOT use this in any different way than basically studying the roots of connections out of it.

 # Some POC: